kearnz/markov-yelp-reviews/README.md

 ## Using this Project

+Alt-The yelp class

+The yelp class expects JSON from the yelp dataset.
+On initialization, the yelp class calls its methods to parse the input JSON and conveniently store

 ## Examples

 ## Progress

+1. Download the yelp dataset and store it locally
+2. Build the yelp class as a convenience to extract relavent info from yelp dataset
+3. Develop markov model that's

 ## To Do

 This project barely scratches the surface of what can be done with n-grams and Markov chains.
 Some directions I'm considering, in addition to other miscellaneous improvements necessary to make the package more useable, are:

+1. ~~Make markov class independent of the yelp class, allowing any string input~~
+2. ~~Develop second, more advanced setence model so more dynamic than one method~~
-1. Use nltk to take care of simple things like creating ngrams
+3. Use nltk to take care of simple things like creating ngrams
+4. Remove hard-coded dependencies in the yelp class
+5. Support SQL files as well for yelp data